martinvonz/jj/docs/github.md

 ## Working in a Git co-located repository

-After doing `jj init --git-repo=.`, Git will be in a [detached HEAD state][detached], which is unusual, as Git mainly works with branches.
+After doing `jj git init --colocate`, Git will be in a [detached HEAD state][detached], which is unusual, as Git mainly works with branches.
 In a co-located repository, every `jj` command will automatically synchronize Jujutsu's view of the repo with Git's view.
 For example, `jj commit` updates the HEAD of the Git repository, enabling an incremental migration.

 ```shell
 $ nvim docs/tutorial.md